projectglove/glove-monorepo/README.md

 An empty response with `200 OK` status code is returned if the previous vote was successfully removed or if there was no matching vote.

-If there was something wrong with the request itself then a `400 Bad Request` is returned with a JSON object containing the error type (`error`) and description (`description`).
+If request body is invalid then a `422 Unprocessable Entity` is returned.
+If there was something wrong with the request itself then a `400 Bad Request` is returned with a JSON object containing the error type (`error`) and description (`description`). `429 Too Many Requests` can also be returned and the request should be retried later.

 # Client CLI